 (a) How has the COVID-19 outbreak changed the use and provision of telemedicine services?
 Are there any interim measures or anticipated legislative changes?
-We are not aw are of any of such discussions and we believe that it is unlikely.

 MHLW has issued guidelines for telemedicine ("Telemedicine Guidelines") to give guidance on how telemedicine may be used in compliance with the Medical Practitioners Act, which in general requires healthcare practitioners to examine patients in person.
 For example, the Telemedicine Guidelines provide that in principle, telemedicine may not be used for the initial examination of the patients and it may be used only where the initial face-to-face examination has been completed.
 Further, the Telemedicine Guidelines require physicians to establish a telemedicine plan foreach patient before starting telemedicine services.